Hiring for Culture Fit

 - This is why Google has opted for behavioral interview questions over brainteasers.

 What's the take home value here for the everyday manager?
 Often employee performance problems stem from bad hires.
-But hiring is a skill that managers don't get to practice very often.
+Hiring is a foundational managerial skill.
+But hiring is also a skill that managers don't get to practice very often.
 That's why I've made the www.boss.camp program.
 It shows you how to improve employee performance in just an hour a week, including how to hire the best employees for the job.

 Do you have any interesting or off-the-wall hiring techniques?
 Help the rest of us out by sharing in the comments below.